 I have an embarrassingly large number of chickens who eat quite a bit of food.
-(Let’s not get into actual numbers of birds I may or may not have, because then the chicken math I keep in my head starts to break down.)
-So when my friend Judi showed me her DIY No-Waste feeder, I had to make one, too!
+(Let's not get into actual numbers of birds I may or may not have, because then the chicken math I keep in my head starts to break down.)
+So when my friend Judi showed me her DIY No-Waste feeder, I had to make a waste free feeder, too!

 DIY No-Waste Feeder Instructions